-SM 2300 Social Issues in Sport Management 3 s.h.
+SM 2300 Social Issues in Sport Management

 Analysis of critical issues and controversies in sport including the influences that social attitudes, media, politics, and the economy have on various sports institutions from childhood play to professional athletes.
 Includes perspectives on religion, deviance, violence, race, gender, and social class in sport.